-Notifying Otterbein of your Intent to Apply
+Notify Otterbein's Department of Education of your Intent to Apply

 Please review your progress towards completion of your licensure program with your academic advisor on a regular basis.
 During the semester in which you will be taking your final courses, please review Otterbein's Applying for Ohio Teaching Licensure Guidelines (PDF).
 Contact Lindsay Kerka for more information.

 - Complete methods (EDUC 3200, 3420, 3700 or equivalent in the academic department) before taking the Assessment of Professional Knowledge test.

 When completing the test registration form, remember to record Otterbein University as both the institution you attend and an agency to receive your test scores.
-Your score report will only be available online for a limited period of time so remember to print and/or save a copy.
-Your teaching license will not be processed until Otterbein receives your score report(s).

 Test information documents are available below.